dinhomathias/Amc/Types-of-Handlers.md

 * `update.channel_post`
 * `update.edited_channel_post`

 You can use the different filters to narrow down which updates your `MessageHandler` will handle.
-See also [[this article|Extensions-–-Advanced-Filters]] for advanced usage of filters.
+See also [[this article|Extensions---Advanced-Filters]] for advanced usage of filters.

 Because bot commands are another special part of the user interface of bots, there is the dedicated `CommandHandler`, which allows you to easily handle messages like `/start` or `/help`.
 Of course those messages can also be handled with `MessageHandler`, if needed.